will62794/will62794.github.io/_drafts/2020-10-20-inductive-invariance.md

         end while;
 end algorithm; *)
 ```
 It has a single variable $$x$$ that starts at zero and continues to increment as long as $$x < 2$$.
-It's clear to see that there are at least two basic invariants of this program:
+There are at least two basic invariants of this program:

 $$
 \begin{align*}